vikraman/popl22-symmetries-artifact/README.md

 This repository contains the formalisation of the denotational semantics of Pi, accompanying the paper.
 `Pi/Everything.agda` is the main entrypoint to the project.

+Each subdirectory has its own README file, which describes the files in that directory, and is a good starting point to understanding the high-level structure of the code.

 ### Structure

   - `Pi.Common`: Common lemmas and definitions about natural numbers and lists, used in the project.